Build investment portfolioInvesting in the stock market

 5% real growth in your wealth is better than watching it grow

 Sounds good, doesn’t it?
 It may be that crash timing sounds great in theory.
 Unfortunately, it doesn’t work very well in practice.
 Here’s a fun fact.
-The US S&P500 index, which comprises the US companies with the largest market capitalization, trades within 5% of its record level 60% of the time.
+The US S&P500 index, which comprises the US companies with the largest market capitalization, trades within 5 % of its record level in 60 % of all cases.
 Wohoo!
 Oh yes, and only 12% of the time more than 20% below its last all-time high.
 Oops.
-So if you wait for a big pullback, it can firstly take a long time and secondly cost you quite a bit of return.
+So if you wait for a big pullback, firstly it can take a long time and secondly it can cost you quite a bit of return.
 Why?
-While you wait for your setback, global equities have happily achieved a nominal return of 7.5% on average every year from 1970 to 2018.
+While you wait for your setback, global equities have happily achieved an average nominal return of 7.5% year on year from 1970 to 2018.
 Adjusted for inflation, your chapter still grows by 4.7% per year in real terms.

 Crash timing strategy does not work